community.crypto.get_certificate module – Get a certificate from a host:port

 list / elements=dictionary

-Extensions applied to the cert
+Extensions applied to the cert.

 Returned: success